Use MySQL Database on Azure to configure WordPress

-Select Web + Mobile > Web App > Create, enter the App Name and Resource Group, and then create or select the App Service Plan/Location.
+Click on Web + Mobile > , then Web App > , and then Create.
+Enter the App Name and Resource Group.
+At this point, you can create or select the App Service Plan/Location.

 Deploy the WordPress installation files

-Deploy all the WordPress installation files that you uncompressed in Step 1 to the new web app.
-We recommend that you now use Git to complete the deployment process.
-For the specific method, see Publishing to Azure web apps from source control.
+Deploy all the WordPress installation files you uncompressed in Step 1 to the new web app.
+At this point, we recommend that you use Git to complete the deployment process.
+For more information on the specific method, see Publishing to Azure Web Apps from source control.

 Step 4: Install and configure WordPress